adaltas/node-nikita/docs/content/metadata/relax.md

 ## Usage

-The value is a boolean with value `false` as default.
-Simply set the action to a value `true` to enable the relax behavior.
+The value is a boolean with the value `false` as default.
+Simply set the action to a value `true` to enable the "relax" behavior.

 In the example below, we start the MariaDB service with the `systemctl` command.
 If the service is not installed or already started, the result is a non-zero code, resulting with an error unless the `relax` metadata is activated, but we don't want to deal with it: